layoutBox/PinLayout/README.md

 ### PinLayout UIView’s edges

-PinLayout adds edges properties to UIViews.
+PinLayout adds edges properties to UIView/NSView.
 These properties are used to reference other view’s edges.

-**PinLayout UIView’s edges**:
+**PinLayout View’s edges**:

 * `UIView.edge.top`
 * `UIView.edge.vCenter`